 What are RNIs?

-RNIs (Reference Nutrient Intakes) (possible link to acronym key on RDAs?) are the levels of intake of essential nutrients that are considered to meet the known needs of most healthy people.
+RNIs (Reference Nutrient Intakes) are the levels of intake of essential nutrients that are considered to meet the known needs of most healthy people.

 Upper safe levels

 Nutritional scientists have identified upper tolerable levels for the long-term use of vitamin and mineral supplements.
 These reflect the doses that most people can take every day without experiencing side effects.

 In many cases, these doses are a lot higher than the NRV in your supplement.
 For a few supplements, however, the upper safe level is close to the recommended daily amount (e.g. for iron and magnesium).

 If you are combining supplements that might contain the same vitamins or minerals, check the combined doses carefully to ensure you do not breach upper safe levels except under medical advice (e.g. to treat iron-deficiency anaemia).

 What about supplements that already combine vitamins and minerals?

 Some supplements have a synergistic effect when used together, which is why glucosamine and chondroitin is one of the most popular combined supplements.
 Calcium and vitamin D are also often used together as vitamin D enhances the absorption of calcium from the intestines.
 Similarly, vitamin C boosts the uptake of dietary iron.
 One of the most popular combinations for many people is a multivitamin and mineral plus an omega-3 fish oil as this provides a good foundation for nutritional health.

 • If you order from Healthspan’s call centre, their Nutritional Advisors will automatically let you know if you are likely to go above upper safe limits based on the supplements you purchase.